 Prior to this offering, there has been no established public trading market for our common stock.
-We have applied to list our common stock on the NASDAQ Global Select Market ("NASDAQ") under the symbol "SSBK."
+We intend to apply to list our common stock on the NASDAQ Capital Market ("NASDAQ") under the symbol "SSBK."
 We currently estimate that the initial public offering price per share of our common stock will be between \$ and \$ per share.